Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

 10. Take your stuffed ball and fit it into your felt bottom.
 Arrange your stuffed top so it is even within your bottom piece and make sure any decoration you've put on your top is centered on your pincushion.

-11. (Optional) You can remove your stuffed ball from your pincushion and place to line of hot glue or tacky glue around the inside lip of your bottom piece (about 0.75" from the edge).
+11. (Optional) You can remove your stuffed ball from your pincushion and place to line of hot glue or tacky glue around the inside lip of your bottom piece (about 0.75 inches from the edge).
 Then, replace your stuffed ball inside your bottom piece for a secure fit.

 12. Once your pincushion is dry, you can add a little more decoration with beads or sequins.
 Be sure to make your pincushion something you'll love and enjoy using!